 Winter Hikes + Snowshoeing

-When the snow blankets the ground in North Bay, the trails provide a wealth of opportunites for snowshoeing and winter hiking – a fresh way to experience the region’s natural beauty.
+When the snow blankets the ground in North Bay, the trails provide a wealth of opportunities for snowshoeing and winter hiking – a fresh way to experience the region’s natural beauty.
 The city’s trails take on a serene and magical ambiance, creating an enchanting setting.

 Little ones will stay engaged following the pages of a storybook on the dedicated snowshoe trails at North Bay Nordic.
 Wasi Ski Club’s snowshoe trail system is great for friend groups or families.